joedolson/accessible-twin-cities/readme.txt

 * Bug fix: auto-collapsing menu when scrolling on mobile devices.
 * Generate random ID to prevent duplicate ID on search form.
 * Missing text domains.
+* Updates to Spanish and Portuguese (Brazil) translations

 = 0.9.7 =